Written by Tomas Meskauskas

 If you continue having problems with the removal of search.babylon.com browser hijacker, you can reset your Google Chrome browser settings.
 Click the Chrome menu icon(at the top right corner of Google Chrome) and select "Tools".
 In the opened menu select "Extensions" and click "Settings" (at the left corner of the screen).
 Scroll down to the bottom of the screen.
 Click on the "Show advanced settings…." link.
 After scrolling to the bottom of the screen click on the "Reset browser settings" button.
 In the opened window click on the "Reset" button.

 Remove search.babylon.com virus from Firefox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable "Babylon", "Babylon Spelling and Proofreading", "Babylon Translation and Activation".

 Change your homepage:

-To reset your homepage, click "Tools", then select "Options", in the open window, remove search.babylon.com and enter your preferred domain.
+To reset your homepage click on the Firefox menu (at the top right corner of the main window) then select "Options", in the open window, remove search.babylon.com and enter your preferred domain.

 If you continue having problems with redirects to search.babylon.com, you can reset you Mozilla Firefox settings to default.